 Once roasted, the insides of the spaghetti squash turn into stringy pieces that resemble noodles.
 And after they’re cooked into the pad thai sauce, you can barely tell the difference.
 Spaghetti squash is a great alternative to rice-based noodles, and it allows you to squeeze even more veggies into your meal.
 The other bonus: while rice-based noodles sometimes become “sticky” after sitting in the fridge, spaghetti squash does no such thing.
 This means any extras will make a great lunch that will be even tastier the next day, after marinating in the sauce overnight.

-The first step to preparing this Pad Thai with Spaghetti Squash is to roast the squash.
+The first step to preparing this easy pad thai recipe is to roast the squash.
 After it cooks, you’ll scrape out the flesh into stringy noodles and then set it aside until the end.
 Next, it’s time to stir fry the rest of your ingredients and prepare the sauce.
 To make the cooking process as quick as possible, I recommend preparing and slicing up all your ingredients in advance.
 Then it’s simply a matter of adding them to the wok and quickly cooking the ingredients in stages.
 The slightly longer prep time pays off; the flavor of this dish will knock your socks off!

-- 1 medium spaghetti squash (about 3 lbs.)
+- 1 medium spaghetti squash about 3 lbs.

-- 2 Tbsp. tamarind paste (or rice wine vinegar)
+- 2 Tbsp. tamarind paste or rice wine vinegar

 - 2 Tbsp. fish sauce